mirkasjim/drupal-opensearch/README.md

-# Base template for Drupal projects hosted on Lagoon
+# Base template for Drupal OpenSearch projects hosted on Lagoon

 This template includes everything necessary to run on [Lagoon](https://www.github.com/uselagoon/lagoon) (in both the local development environments or on hosted Lagoon clusters.)